 At least, that’s what not-for-profit health funds are doing.

 For-profits and not-for-profits manage their money differently

-For-profit health funds pay dividends, so if you’re a member of a for-profit health fund, your premium increase includes
+For-profit health funds pay dividends, so if you’re a member of a for-profit health fund, your premium increase

 a little bit of money that will go straight into a shareholder’s pocket.

-With not-for-profit health funds, premium contributions only ever go towards paying claims and covering the cost of running the business.
+With not-for-profit health funds, premium contributions only ever go towards paying claims and covering the cost of

-While it’s helpful to know where your money is going, unfortunately, regardless of whether you’re with a for-profit or not-for-profit
+While it’s helpful to know where your money is going, unfortunately, regardless of whether you’re with a

 health fund your premium will still increase.

 So, what can you do to get your health insurance premium under control?